afroisalreadyinu/practical-ansible-intro/readme.md

 ## How do I install it?

-If you are a Python developer and have virtualenv installed, it's as simple as `pip install ansible`.
+If you are a Python developer and have virtualenv installed, it's as simple as creating a virtualenv and then running `pip install ansible` inside it.
 Otherwise, refer to the [official documentation](http://docs.ansible.com/intro_installation.html).

 ## How do I run it?